HorizonRDK/tros_en/docs/boxs/function/mono3d_indoor_detection.md

 1. Horizon RDK has been flashed with the Ubuntu 20.04 system image provided by Horizon.

 2. TogetheROS.Bot has been successfully installed on the Horizon RDK.

-### X86

-1. X86 environment has been configured with Ubuntu 20.04 system image.

-2. Tros.b has been successfully installed on the X86 environment.

 ## Usage